-- 1. Let exprRef be the result of evaluating the production that is expr.

-- 2. Let experValue be GetValue(exprRef).

-- 3. If experValue is an abrupt completion,

-- a.
-If LoopContinues(experValue,labelSet) is false, then return experValue.

-- b.
-Else, return Completion {[[type]]: break, [[value]]: empty, [[target]]: empty}.

-- 4. If experValue.[[value]] is null or undefined, return Completion {[[type]]: break, [[value]]: empty, [[target]]: empty}.

-- 5. Let obj be ToObject(experValue).

-- 6. If iterationKind is enumerate, then

-- a.
+- Let exprRef be the result of evaluating the production that is expr.
+Commented [AWB15112]: NOTE that if this is a for-let, this places the evaluation of the AssignmentExpression outside the scope of the bindings.
+Perhaps in should be within that 1.
+Let experValue be GetValue(exprRef).
+2. 3.
+If experValue is an abrupt completion, scope and subject to TDZ checks on the bond values a.
+If LoopContinues(experValue, labelSet) is false, then return experValue. b.
+Else, return Completion {[[type]]: break, [[value]]: empty, [[target]]: empty} Commented [AWB6113]: Note a continue in the initializer If experValue.[[value]] is null or undefined, return Completion {[[type]]: break, [[value]]: empty, 4. expression is just like a break [[target]]: empty }.
+Let obj be ToObject(experValue).
+5 6.
+If iterationKind is enumerate, then a.
 Let keys be the result of calling the [[Enumerate]] internal method of obj with no arguments.

-- 7. Else,

-- a.
-Assert iterationKind is iterate.

-- b.
-Let keys be the result of performing Invoke with arguments obj, %iterator%, and an empty List.

-- 8. If keys is an abrupt completion, then

-- a.
-If LoopContinues(experValue,labelSet) is false, then return experValue.

-- b.
-Assert: keys.[[type]] is continue

-- c.
-Return Completion {[[type]]: break, [[value]]: empty, [[target]]: empty}.

-- 9. Return keys.

-Runtime Semantics: For In/Of Body Evaluation Abstract Operation

-The abstract operation For In/Of Body Evaluation is called with arguments lhs, stmt, keys, lhsKind, and labelSet.
+7. Else, Assert iterationKind is iterate. b.
+Let iterator be the result of performing Invoke with arguments obj, @@iterator and an empty List.
+Let keys be ToObject(iterator). c.
+If keys is an abrupt completion, then 8 Commented [AWB6116]: Break/continue in the expression a.
+If LoopContinues(experValue, labelSet) is false, then return experValue. works normally (future for do {} or block lamda expressions) b.
+Assert: keys.[[type]] is continue Commented [AWB6117]: Note a continue in the initializer c.
+Return Completion {[[type]]: break, [[value]]: empty, [[target]]: empty}. expression is just like a break 9.
+Return keys Runtime Semantics: For In/Of Body Evaluation Abstract Operation The abstract operation For In/Of Body Evaluation is called with arguments lhs, stmt, keys, lhsKind, and labelSet.
 The value of lhsKind is either assignment, varBinding or lexicalBinding.

-- 1. Let oldEnv be the running execution context's LexicalEnvironment.

-- 2. Let noArgs be an empty List.

-- 3. Let V =undefined .

-- 4. Repeat

-- a.
-Let next be the result of Invoke(keys, "next").

-- b.
-If IteratorComplete(next) is true, then return NormalCompletion(V).

-- c.
-If LoopContinues(next,labelSet) is false, then return next.

-- d.
-If next is an abrupt completion, then let status be next.

-- e.
+Let oldEnv be the running execution context's LexicalEnvironment.
+1 Let noArgs be an empty List.
+2. 3.
+Let V =undefined Commented [AWB6119]: Completion value reform 4 Repeat a.
+Let nextResult be the result of Invoke(keys, "next").
+ReturnIfAbrupt(nextResult). b.
+If Type(nextResult) is not Object, then throw a TypeError exception. d.
+Let done be IteratorComplete(innerResult). e.
+ReturnIfAbrupt(done). f.
+If done is true, then return NormalCompletion(V).
+Let nextValue be the result of IteratorValue(nextResult). h.
+ReturnIfAbrupt(nextValue).
+If lhsKind is assignment, then Assert: lhs is a LeftHandSideExpression.
+If lhs is neither an ObjectLiteral nor an ArrayLiteral then ii.
+1. Let lhsRef be the result of evaluating lhs ( it may be evaluated repeatedly).
+2. Let status be the result of performing PutValue(lhsRef, nextValue).
+Else iii.
+1. Let AssignmentPattern be the parse of the source code corresponding to lhs using AssignmentPattern as the goal symbol.
+2. Let rval be ToObject(nextValue).
+Commented [AWB15120]: Recent destructuring assign changes probably mean that this turns into a throw if 3.
+If rval is an abrupt completion, then let status be rval. nextValue is not an Object.
+4. Else, let status be the result of performing Destructuring Assignment Evaluation of AssignmentPattern using rval as the argument.
+Commented [AWB6121]: ToDo, update this to return a Else if lhsKind is varBinding, then completion value i.
+Assert: lhs is a ForBinding. ii.
+Let status be the result of performing Binding Initialisation for lhs passing nextValue and undefined as the arguments.

+k.
 Else,

-- i.
-Assert next.[[type]] is normal.

-- ii.
-Let nextValue be next.[[value]].

-- iii.
-If lhsKind is assignment, then

-- 1. Assert: lhs is a LeftHandSideExpression.

-- 2. If lhs is neither an ObjectLiteral nor an ArrayLiteral then

-- a Let lhsRef be the result of evaluating lhs ( it may be evaluated repeatedly).

-- b Let status be the result of performing PutValue(lhsRef, nextValue).

-- 3. Else

-- a Let AssignmentPattern be the parse of the source code corresponding to lhs using AssignmentPattern as the goal symbol.

-- b Let rval be ToObject(nextValue).

-- c If rval is an abrupt completion, then let status be rval.

-- d Else, let status be the result of performing Destructuring Assignment Evaluation of AssignmentPattern using rval as the argument.

-- iv.
-Else if lhsKind is varBinding, then

-- 1. Assert: lhs is a ForBinding.

-- 2. Let status be the result of performing Binding Initialisation for lhs passing nextValue and undefined as the arguments.

-- v.
-Else,

-- 1. Assert lhsKind is lexicalBinding.

-- 2. Assert: lhs is a ForDeclaration.